OfficeDev/office-js-docs-pr/docs/outlook/get-and-set-recurrence.md

 # Get and set the recurrence of appointments

 Sometimes you need to create and update a recurring appointment, such as a weekly status meeting for a team project or a yearly birthday reminder.
-Use the Office JavaScript API to easily manage the recurrence patterns of an appointment series in your add-in.
+Use the Office JavaScript API to manage the recurrence patterns of an appointment series in your add-in.

 > [!NOTE]
 > Support for this feature was introduced in [requirement set 1.7](/javascript/api/requirement-sets/outlook/requirement-set-1.7/outlook-requirement-set-1.7).
 See [clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support this requirement set.

-## Review available recurrence patterns
+## Recurrence patterns

 The recurrence pattern of an appointment is made up of a [recurrence type](/javascript/api/outlook/office.mailboxenums.recurrencetype) (such as daily or weekly recurrence) and its applicable [recurrence properties](/javascript/api/outlook/office.recurrenceproperties) (for example, the day of the month the appointment occurs).